-The University of South Carolina, College of Nursing offers a four-year undergraduate program on the Columbia campus leading to the degree of Bachelor of Science in Nursing (BSN) (pre-licensure) and a post-licensure RN-BSN program.
+The USC CON offers a four-year undergraduate program residing on the Columbia, West Columbia, and Lancaster campuses leading to the degree of Bachelor of Science in Nursing (BSN) (pre-licensure) and a post-licensure RN-BSN program.
 The baccalaureate degree programs in nursing are approved by the State Board of Nursing for South Carolina.
-Upon successful completion of the BSN program, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Upon successful completion of the BSN (pre-licensure) program, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).